rmenai/dotfiles/README.md

-# nvim
+# Introduction
-My personal Neovim configuration
+This repo hosts my Nvim configuration for Linux.